 Regional Mass Fatality Management (MFM) Response System Plan

-The Regional Mass Fatality Management (MFM) Plan integrates a variety of forensic disciplines and outline operational strategies to incorporate best practices for developing a framework to manage mass fatalities following a regional catastrophic event.
+The Regional Mass Fatality Management (MFM) Response System Plan integrates a variety of forensic disciplines and outline operational strategies to incorporate best practices for developing a framework to manage mass fatalities following a regional catastrophic event.